top of page

 Who can join Steel City Roller Derby?

-Per the WFTDA statement about gender, SCRD is committed to inclusive and anti-discrimination practices in relation to all transgender women, intersex women, and gender expansive participants, and aims to ensure that all skaters’, volunteers’, and employees’ rights are respected and protected.
-An individual who identifies as a trans woman, intersex woman, and/or gender expansive may skate with Steel City Roller Derby if women’s flat track roller derby is the version and composition of roller derby with which they most closely identify.
+You must be 18 years of age to train with and/or join SCRD.
+Per the WFTDA statement about gender, SCRD is committed to inclusive and anti-discrimination practices in relation to members of all marginalized genders, and aims to ensure that all skaters’, volunteers’, and employees’ rights are respected and protected.
+An individual who identifies as a trans woman, trans man, transfem, transmasc person, intersex woman, agender, nonbinary, or any other marginalized gender or combination thereof, may skate with SCRD if women’s flat track roller derby is the version and composition of roller derby with which they most closely identify.

 What does it cost to join?